How to Integrate GNS3 with VMware Workstation

 Enabling Telnet on the Router

-To establish a telnet connection to the Cisco Router via Windows, you must enable the Telnet Client service.
-After activating the Telnet client, open the command prompt, type the Telnet 192.168.8.1 command, and press Enter.
+You want to establish a telnet connection to the Router via Windows.
+First, you must enable the Telnet Client.
+This is a Windows service.
+Then, type the command “telnet 192.168.8.1” in the command prompt and press Enter.

 telnet 192.168.8.1